jtneal/angular-micro-frontend/README.md

 there are potential solutions.
 Angular natively supports [lazy-loading](https://angular.io/guide/lazy-loading-ngmodules).
 You can utilize this feature even with custom elements!
-Simply setup a module for each of your custom elements, and have the bundles load in dynmically within each of those modules rather than being hard coded in the index.html file.
+Simply setup a module for each of your custom elements, and have the bundles load in dynamically within each of those modules rather than being hard coded in the index.html file.
 This will require some DOM manipulation, so I don't love it, but it works.

 ## How this Project was Created